pingcap/tidb/docs/design/2018-10-24-view-support.md

     In order to solve the problem described above, we must build a `Projection` at the top of original select's `LogicalPlan`, just like we rewrite view's `SelectStmt` from `select * from t` into **`select a as a,b as b from (select * from t)`**.
     This is a temporary fix and we will implement TiDB to rewrite SQL with replacing all wildcard finally.
 4. Show table status
   Modify `SHOW TABLE STATUS` function to support show view status, and we use this command to check if `CREATE VIEW` and `DROP VIEW` operation is successful.
-To reuse `SHOW TABLE STATUS` code logical is preferred.
+To reuse `SHOW TABLE STATUS` code logic is preferred.

 ## Compatibility
 Add TiDB support for the basic VIEW feature without affecting other existing functions, and make TiDB more compatible with MySQL.